deltafixes/liferay-7-two-factor-authentication/README.md

 9. Once user enable this feature.
 After providing correct username/password portal should ask for verification code as shown below.

 ![07_verify_otp_page](https://user-images.githubusercontent.com/27973508/63687136-66760f80-c821-11e9-8498-787389cabba8.JPG)

+Note : Please make sure SMTP settings are in place, it will be used to send recovery code in case user lost QR/Bar code.